 The rider enjoyed his first taste of Cheltenham Festival success earlier this year, guiding the Weld-trained Silver Concorde to success in the Champion Bumper before striking again the following day aboard Jim Culloty's Spring Heeled in the Kim Muir.

-McNamara said: "My licence came through on Thursday, so I'm a professional as of now and I'm really looking forward to it.
+McNamara said: "My licence came through this morning, so I'm a professional as of now and I'm really looking forward to it.

 "It's something I've wanted to do for the last few years, but my weight wasn't really allowing me to do it and I had plenty of good bumper horses to ride.